 We’ll tell you what makes each of these 10 Portland ‘burbs better than the rest–but first, a bit about our methodology.

-How We Determined The Best Suburbs Around Portland
+How We Determined The Best Suburbs Around Portland for 2018

 Figuring out the best ‘burbs around Portland was pretty simple; we just needed to list several things that people like, and then find out which cities have the most of those things.